"After Vienna: A conversation with Otto Kernberg, MD, and Thomas Kohut, PhD"

 The opening roundtable examined the experiences two prominent psychoanalysts, Otto Kernberg and Heinz Kohut who were forced to emigrate from Vienna as the Holocaust approached.
 Dr. Kernberg spoke about his life and career considering his emigration experience, and Tom Kohut, PhD, spoke about how the emigration experience of his father Heinz Kohut influenced his personal and professional life and work.
 How both men have shaped American psychoanalysis was examined.
 This discussion was moderated by Nancy McWilliams, PhD.

-Learn about and register for the other Roundtables in this series:
+Watch the other roundtables in this series:

 - Roundtable 2: "Refugee Psychoanalysts 1920-1955: Enriching Psychoanalysis in the Americas"